Hello once again!

 "For you." she laughed.
 "I'm 10 hours ahead, meaning it's 11 for me.
 Got to get up at 6 to drive down to do that interview about SoBe water."

 "Alright, love you Miranda-panda."
-That nickname made Miri smile, since that what he would call her when they were teens to bother her.
+That nickname made Miri smile, since that what he would call her when they were teens to bother her but it became a loving nickname.

 "Love you too, Ricksaur.
 Bye Shane!"